winjs/winjs/tasks/options/README.md

 ## concat

-This task is used to build the strings resource files base.strings.js and ui.strings.js.
+This task is used to build the strings resource file ui.strings.js.

 ## connect